CNES/Pandora/docs/source/userguide/plugins/plugin_mccnn.rst

       Left : mc-cnn fast architecture.
 Right : mc-cnn fast architecture

-Only the mc-cnn fast architecture is available in this plugin because processing time of mc-cnn accurate is too long for practical use (about 80 times longer than mc-cnn fast).
+Compared to MC-CNN article, only the mc-cnn fast architecture is available in this plugin because processing time of mc-cnn accurate is too long for practical use (about 80 times longer than mc-cnn fast).
 Moreover, the improvement on the results of mc-cnn accurate is usually small.

 Pretrained weights for mc-cnn fast network are available in the `Plugin_mccnn repository <https://github.com/CNES/Pandora_plugin_mccnn>`_ :